etstieber/Loan-Stars/README.md

 <img src="pics/Headshot.jpg" alt="Eric" width="300"/>
 <br>
-Eric is a senior '22 studying Finance.
+Eric is a Senior '22 studying Finance.
 Upon graduation he will begin his career as a Financial Services Advisory Associate at KPMG in their NYC Office.

 <br><br><br>

 <img src="pics/CompositePicture.jpg" alt="Colin" width="300"/>
 <br>
-Colin senior '22 studying Finance with a minor in Psychology.
+Colin is a Senior '22 studying Finance with a minor in Psychology.